munseng-flexiv/flexiv_ros2/README.md

 ## Usage

 > [!NOTE]
-> The instruction below is only a quick reference, see the [Flexiv ROS 2 Documentation](https://rdk.flexiv.com/manual/ros2_packages.html) for more information.
+> The instruction below is only a quick reference, see the [Flexiv ROS 2 Documentation](https://rdk.flexiv.com/manual/ros2_bridge.html) for more information.

-The prerequisites of using ROS 2 with Flexiv Rizon robot are [enable RDK on the robot server](https://rdk.flexiv.com/manual/getting_started.html#activate-rdk-server) and [establish connection](https://rdk.flexiv.com/manual/getting_started.html#establish-connection) between the workstation PC and the robot.
+The prerequisites of using ROS 2 with Flexiv Rizon robot are [enable RDK on the robot server](https://rdk.flexiv.com/manual/activate_rdk_server.html) and [establish connection](https://rdk.flexiv.com/manual/establish_connection.html) between the workstation PC and the robot.

-The main launch file to start the robot driver is the `rizon.launch.py` - it loads and starts the robot hardware, joint states broadcaster, force torque sensor broadcaster, TCP wrench and TCP pose broadcasters, and robot controller and opens RViZ.
+The main launch file to start the robot driver is the `rizon.launch.py` - it loads and starts the robot hardware, joint states broadcaster, Flexiv robot states broadcasters, and robot controller and opens RViZ.
 The arguments for the launch file are as follows:

-- `robot_ip` (*required*) - IP address of the robot server (remote).
+- `robot_sn` (*required*) - Serial number of the robot to connect to.
+Remove any space, for example: Rizon4s-123456
-- `local_ip` (*required*) - IP address of the workstation PC (local).
-- `rizon_type` (default: *rizon4*) - type of the Flexiv Rizon robot. (rizon4, rizon4s or rizon10)
+- `rizon_type` (default: *rizon4*) - type of the Flexiv Rizon robot. (rizon4, rizon4s, rizon10 or rizon10s)
 - `use_fake_hardware` (default: *false*) - starts `FakeSystem` instead of real hardware.
 This is a simple simulation that mimics joint command to their states.
 - `start_rviz` (deafult: *true*) - starts RViz automatically with the launch file.
 - `fake_sensor_commands` (default: *false*) - enables fake command interfaces for sensors used for simulations.
 Used only if `use_fake_hardware` parameter is true.